Maximizing the Use of Inherited IRAs for Beneficiaries of SNTs

 Saving for retirement is about more than just planning for one person’s future – for many of your clients, passing on retirement savings is also an important part of how they will leave money to the next generation.

 Making up 34 percent of all U.S. retirement assets, Individual Retirement Accounts (IRAs) can be a valuable asset to pass along to beneficiaries, particularly individuals with disabilities.
-And with updates to the SECURE Act currently being considered by Congress, the opportunity to administer inherited IRAs for the benefit of Special Needs Trusts (SNTs) could become even more significant.
+And with the recently passed SECURE Act 2.0, the opportunity to administer inherited IRAs for the benefit of Special Needs Trusts (SNTs) is even more significant.

-Before the passage of the SECURE Act (“Setting Every Community Up for Retirement Enhancement”) a beneficiary of an inherited IRA could generally choose to take distributions over their lifetime and pass any remaining funds onto future generations.
-The most notable change brought about by the SECURE Act is that most beneficiaries of inherited IRAs must take any distributions within 10-years of the decedent’s passing, even if that IRA is left to a traditional trust.
-There is no Required Minimum Distribution (RMD) amount per year, but the funds must be fully depleted in this time period.
+Before the passage of the SECURE Act 2.0 (“Setting Every Community Up for Retirement Enhancement”) a beneficiary of an inherited IRA could generally choose to take distributions over their lifetime and pass any remaining funds onto future generations.
+The most notable change brought about by the SECURE Act 2.0 is that most beneficiaries of inherited IRAs must take any distributions within 10-years of the decedent’s passing, even if that IRA is left to a non-Special Needs Trust trust.

 For parents of children with disabilities, this short time frame makes it difficult to stretch funds they want to last a beneficiary’s full lifetime.
-However, the SECURE Act makes exceptions in these cases by preserving the life-expectancy timeframe for certain beneficiary classes, including beneficiaries with disabilities and chronic illness.
+However, the SECURE Act 2.0 makes exceptions in these cases by preserving the life-expectancy timeframe for Required Minimum Distributions (RMDs) for certain beneficiary classes, including beneficiaries with disabilities and chronic illness.

 This presents a fantastic planning opportunity for families that have beneficiaries with disabilities.
 When withdrawals can be made over many years, funds within the IRA are allowed more time to grow tax-deferred.
 Additionally, withdrawals spread out over time are less likely to push beneficiaries into a higher personal income tax bracket (as distributions from an IRA are taxed as income to the recipient).